Felix-Hz/aws-wordpress-cdk/README.md

 ### Harden the AWS account

 1. CloudTrail is set up to monitor AWS account activity, providing visibility into actions taken within the AWS environment.
-2. AWS Cost Anomaly Detection is enable to alarm when unusual billing happens.
+2. AWS Cost Anomaly Detection is enabled to alarm when unusual billing happens.
 3. AWS GuardDuty is enabled to detect unusual activity and potential security threats.
 4. Multi-Factor Authentication (MFA) is enable for user, preventing unauthorized access.
 5. Permissions and policies have to be configured following the Least Privilege principle.